alyssahondrade/belly-button-challenge/.ipynb_checkpoints/README-checkpoint.md

             - Calculate the total angle given the `gauge_value` provided.
             - Convert the total angle to radians.
             - The image below demonstrates the calculations used to define the `x_val` and `y_val`.
+        - The needle base coordinates were derived visually, centred about the `gauge_centre`.
+            - A switch statement is used to account for 3 "states":
+                - State 1: Coordinates valid for `gauge_value` from 2 to 7.
+                - State 2: Coordinates valid for other numerical `gauge_value`.
+                - State 3: Null value for `wfreq` (remove the needle if null).
+    - A filter function is used to find the correct subject ID, and the result passed to the `needle_path()` function.

 > Note: Since the circle is drawn clockwise, cosine is `(+)` in Q2 and `(-)` in Q1.